joshhornby/joshhornby.github.io/_posts/2026-02-27-inheriting-a-struggling-team.md

 Inheriting a struggling team is one of the hardest things a tech lead can face.
 The problems run deep and the trust is gone.
 But it's also an opportunity.
 Teams in crisis have nowhere to go but up.

-## Understanding What You've Inherited
+## Understanding what you've inherited

 Before you can fix anything, you need to understand what's actually broken.
 The symptoms are visible; the causes are usually hidden.